Always dial 911 if you have a life-threatening emergency or crime in progress. For non-emergency police assistance, please call 509.359.7676.

 Here are some of the important things to think about during the winter months:

-- The city of Cheney kindly asks people to move their cars from residential streets so crews can plow overnight.
+- The City of Cheney kindly asks people to move their cars from residential streets so crews can plow overnight.
 EWU offers free parking in lot P-12 for this purpose (and year around).
+More

-- If you don’t already, your EWU I.D. card allows you to ride for free on any Spokane Transit bus, which serves the Cheney campus daily.
+- Your EagleCard allows you to ride for free on any Spokane Transit bus, which serves the Cheney and Spokane campuses daily.
 There is a free park-and-ride in the Jefferson Lot in downtown Spokane under I-90.